 Please ensure you read our Terms and Conditions before booking for our payment terms and cancellation policy.

 We want everyone to go away from our courses feeling as though they have learnt useful, practical skills that they can use straight away when they go back to work.

 If you don’t feel that your training has been useful or if you are unhappy in any way, please just get in touch with our Customer Services team within 30 days of the course.
 We will be happy to offer you additional support and training free of charge to help you to gain the skills you need, or if you’d prefer, a full refund.

 Your Course Trainers

-Sarah has been a Freelance trainer with Happy for nearly 20 years.
-She has excellent communication skills and high levels of both integrity and empathy which makes her an extremely effective trainer, facilitator and coach.
-Sarah is also a confident public speaker, and regularly presents at conferences.
+Sarah has been freelancing for over 20 years.
+She has excellent communication skills and high levels of both integrity and empathy which makes her an extremely effective trainer, facilitator, and coach.
+Sarah is Belbin accredited, an NLP Practitioner and a TPMA and City and Guilds Assessor.
+She uses these skills to specialise in organisation transformation and team building.
+She is also a confident public speaker, and regularly presents at conferences.

 Maureen joined Happy as an Associate trainee trainer in November 2012 and within two years became a Senior Trainer.
 As well as being a trainer, she is also an ex-athlete and athletics coach - an interest that compliments her training skills, using activities to engage delegates keeping training interesting and fun.
 Maureen is also an NLP Certified coach.